Book Doctor

 Mrs. Sabiha Anjum from Hyderabad, underwent Laparoscopic Anterior Resection, under the supervision of Dr. Sreekanth CN, Sr. Consultant-Surgical Oncology, Laparoscopic & Robotic Surgery, HIPEC Surgery (Germany), Yashoda Hospitals, Hyderabad.

-Aortic valve replacement is a surgical procedure used to treat abnormalities in...
+Carotid endarterectomy is a procedure used to treat carotid artery disease,...